Montana Court Records

 What Crimes Can Be Expunged in Montana?

-Per Montana Expungement Law, courts can only expunge misdemeanors.
+Per the Montana Expungement Law, courts can only expunge misdemeanors.
 Expugnable misdemeanors in Montana are typically less severe than felonies.
 They include:

 - Petty theft worth up to $1,500